kircherlab/CADD-SV/README.md

   --with-segmentnt
 ```

-## Installation Notes
+## Default runtime: Conda

 CADD-SV installs with `pip install .` from this repository or from Bioconda.
 The
 package includes the CLI and workflow files.
 By default, full scoring also uses
-conda at runtime so Snakemake can create isolated environments for the workflow
+Conda at runtime so Snakemake can create isolated environments for the workflow
 rules.

 By default, those environments are cached under: